As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 JTS-Property-Management-moving-boxes

-Breaking a lease for any of these reasons, without approval of the court, can have consequences for tenants.
-Tenants may ask the landlord to agree to a mutual termination if they need to break a lease for any of the above reasons.
+Breaking a lease early for any of these reasons, without approval of the court, can have consequences for tenants.
+Tenants may ask the landlord to agree to a mutual early termination if they need to break their lease for any of the above reasons.

 Justified Reasons to Break a Lease in California

-Landlords should be aware of the justified reasons that allow a tenant to break a lease before the term ends.
+Landlords should be aware of the justified reasons that allow a tenant to end their tenancy before the lease expires.
 If a tenant breaks their lease due to any of the following reasons, they may be protected against certain consequences and penalties:

-Some landlords may allow the tenant to break a lease early in exchange for a penalty fee.
-The early termination clause should indicate the amount of the penalty, how much notice is required, and other conditions that need to be met.
+Some landlords may allow the tenant to break their lease early in exchange for a penalty fee.
+The early lease termination clause should indicate the amount of the penalty, how much notice is required, and other conditions that need to be met.

 Active Military Duty